 - Adonis flowers were used as ornamentals in the 19th century.

-- Adonis prefers part shade conditions but well-watered, it can be grown in full sun as well.
+- Adonis prefers part shade conditions but is well-watered; it can also be grown in full sun.
 The soil has to be moist.

-- The soil should be mostly sandy and have a pH level ranging between 6 and 8.
+- The soil should be mostly sandy and have a pH between 6 and 8.

 - An Adonis perennial needs regular fertilizing and a good layer of mulch to survive winter conditions.

 - The plants become dormant in September.
 You could dig them up and leave the roots in place.

 - Adonis doesn’t do very well in pots as they don’t like being moved around.